 Lily-Rose Depp is a great up-and-coming actress in the film industry, and she has made a name for herself by choosing different projects.
 The French-American actress began her career with a small role in the 2014 film Tusk and then went on to star in films like The Dancer and The King.
-Depp is all set to star opposite The Weeknd in the upcoming HBO series The Idol.
+Depp is currently starring opposite The Weeknd in the HBO series The Idol.
 Born to the popular actor Johnny Depp and French singer Vanessa Paradis, Lily-Rose Depp is now making her way into the film industry.
 So, while you wait for The Idol here are the 8 best movies starring Lily-Rose Depp you could watch.

 Synopsis: With the future of the human race at stake, a group of young men and women, bred for intelligence and obedience, embark on an expedition to colonize a distant planet.
 But when they uncover disturbing secrets about the mission, they defy their training and begin to explore their most primitive natures.
 As life on the ship descends into chaos, they’re consumed by fear, lust, and the insatiable hunger for power.
 Written and directed by Neil Burger (Limitless, The Illusionist), the film stars Tye Sheridan (The X-Men franchise), Lily-Rose Depp (Savage), Fionn Whitehead (Dunkirk), Chanté Adams (Roxanne, Roxanne), Isaac Hempstead Wright (Game of Thrones), Viveik Kalra (Blinded by the Light), Archie Madekwe (Midsommar), Quintessa Swindell (Trinkets), Madison Hu (Bizaardvark), and Colin Farrell (The Gentlemen).